rage/java-programming/data/part-13/3-event-handling.md

 <!-- Edellä muutoksia havainnoidaan tekstikenttään liittyvästä tekstistä.
 Koska teksti on merkkijonomuotoista, on muutoksia käsittelevälle rajapinnalle annettu tyypiksi merkkijono.
 Kuten edellä, myös tässäkin esimerkissä ohjelmakoodi voidaan esittää lyhyemmässä muodossa. -->

 In the previous example the changes being observed are in the text of the text field.
-Beacause text is in string format we have provided string as the type for the handler interface.
+Because text is in string format we have provided string as the type for the handler interface.
 As before, we can also express this code in a more compact form.

 <!-- ```java